StevenBlack/vocab/readme.md

 Though it has religious implications and is often associated with the Christian church, the word is used to mean "worldwide" or "universal."
 An ecumenical council on hunger would deal with the problem of hunger around the globe.
-Pronounced EHK-YOU-MEN-IH-CAL .

 ### edacious
 Devouring or consuming.
 Someone with an edacious appetite for books reads all the time; someone with an edacious appetite for food is probably fat.
 Don't confuse with audacious, which means having chutzpah.
-Pronounced ID-AY-SHUSS.

 ### effete